Amanda Conway

-Amanda Conway is an American ice hockey forward, currently playing with the Connecticut Whale in the Premier Hockey Federation (PHF).
+Amanda Conway is an American ice hockey forward, who played with the Connecticut Whale in the now defunct Premier Hockey Federation (PHF).

 Career

 Across 111 games with Norwich University, she would score 188 points, the leading NCAA Division III scorer in her final year and third all-time in Division III scorers.
 In 2017, she had been named New England Hockey Conference Rookie of the Year, would be named NEHC Conference Player of the Year a record three times, and would lead the university to a national title in 2018.

 She was drafted 19th overall by the Connecticut Whale in the 2020 NWHL Draft, and would sign her first professional contract with the team ahead of the 2020–21 season.

 Personal life

 Conway has a degree in psychology.
 She attended Methuen High School.